MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

       1. Select **Next** and **Finish**.
 6. If successful, the Trusted Root Certificate from the CA is visible under **Trusted Root Certification Authorities** > **Certificates**.

-## Create a certificate template for an Enterprise CAs
+## Create a certificate template for an Enterprise CA

 > [!IMPORTANT]
 > If you're utilizing Stand-Alone or non-Microsoft CAs, consult with your certificate or PKI team on how to proceed with generating your certificate request.